 A ten minute walk south will clear your head and restore your appetite.
 What food tour is a food tour without chocolate?
 Majani have been making chocolate in Bologna since 1796.
 This is a beautiful shop where you can sample the different types of chocolate on offer, including the iconic Fiat chocolate.
 Not to be missed!

 Reward yourself, its time for a coffee break!
-Sit and relax for a few moments enjoying your surroundings and admiring the stunning desserts…no, no, no you really don’t have to have one!
+Sit and relax for a few moments enjoying your surroundings and admiring the stunning desserts and delicious Italian biscuits, you really have to try something!

 Our final stop on your walking tour of Bologna!
 You’ve made it…give yourself a big pat on the back.
 By now you’ve covered around 8 miles and 18,000 steps; I think this means you deserve a gelato!
 A two minute walk east will bring you to this very pretty cremeria where the gelato is creamy and bursting with flavour; have it in a pot and you get a meringue on top!